finbourne/lusid-sdk-csharp/sdk/docs/FeeTypesApi.md

 # **DeleteFeeType**
 > DeletedEntityResponse DeleteFeeType (string scope, string code)

-[EXPERIMENTAL] DeleteFeeType: Delete a FeeType.
+[EARLY ACCESS] DeleteFeeType: Delete a FeeType.

 Delete a FeeType that contains templates used to create fee transactions.